VegaDeftwing/OpGuidesHugoSrc/content/Music/psychoacoustic.md

 - When out of tune is desired
 - The human ear's frequency response (what frequencies we hear with what attenuation)
 - Pitch isn't linear - side effects
+- The 10ms delay trick to make drums sound better